open-mmlab/playground/label_anything/readme.md

 With the semi-automated annotation function of Label-Studio, users can complete object segmentation and detection by simply clicking the mouse during the annotation process, greatly improving the efficiency of annotation.

 Some of the code was borrowed from Pull Request ID 253 of label-studio-ml-backend.
 Thank you to the author for their contribution.
-Also, thanks to fellow community member [ATang0729](https://github.com/ATang0729) for re-labeling the meow dataset for script testing, and [JimmyMa99](https://github.com/JimmyMa99) for the conversion script, config template, and documentation Optimization.
+Also, thanks to fellow community member [ATang0729](https://github.com/ATang0729) for re-labeling the meow dataset for script testing, and [JimmyMa99](https://github.com/JimmyMa99) for the conversion script, config template, and documentation Optimization, [YanxingLiu](https://github.com/YanxingLiu) provided the mobile_sam adaptation.

 ## 🚀Support for HQ-SAM 🚀